How To Use Behavioural Science To Create New Habits:

-Behavioural science covers a range of specialist fields from behavioural economics, social psychology, evolutionary biology and neuroscience.
-Due to the need to develop interventions on a regular basis using insights from these diverse and specialist fields the Behavioural Insights Team and other behavioural change units have developed frameworks like MINDSPACE and SIMPLER to provide an easy set of guidelines to follow.
+Behavioural science covers a range of specialist fields.
+From behavioural economics, social psychology, evolutionary biology and neuroscience.
+Due to the need to develop interventions on a regular basis using insights from these diverse and specialist fields.
+The Behavioural Insights Team and other behavioural change units have developed frameworks like MINDSPACE and SIMPLER to provide an easy set of guidelines to follow.

 These kinds of heuristics are a simplistic method of applying insights from the behavioural sciences to a problem.
-However, they enable practitioners to make quick decisions and so improve the efficiency of behavioural change analysis.
+However, they enable practitioners to make quick decisions and improve the efficiency of behavioural change analysis.
 Heuristics also allow for non-experts to learn a new set of skills and encourage collaboration and involvement of stakeholders from different business areas.

 Behavioural Change Frameworks For Habit Formation:

 The SIMPLER framework was developed by the Behavioural Interventions to Advance Self-Sufficiency (BIAS) project in the United States.
 BIAS undertook 15 random experiments in child care, child support and work support programmes.
 Although each intervention was developed according to the specific problem, seven behavioural concepts were common to almost every trial.
 These concepts result in the “SIMPLER” framework of:

 - The persuasive power of society, peers, or an individual of influence on a person’s decisions and actions.